-Expanding the Town’s water supply system is projected to cost approximately $3.62 million, with $3.32 million funded by debt.
+Expanding the Town’s water supply system cost approximately $3.62 million, with $3.32 million funded by debt.
 The cost savings from reduced water purchases from the SCRD are expected to fully offset these capital costs over time.
 Expenditures include the design and construction of a new pump station, drilling of a new production well, drilling of two new monitoring wells and the construction of a replacement watermain.

-In early 2019, two new monitoring wells were drilled in Lower Gibsons, which will enable the Town to monitor the affect of the increased draw on the aquifer, as well as for saltwater intrusion due to climate change and sea level rise.
+In early 2019, two new monitoring wells were drilled in Lower Gibsons, which enable the Town to monitor the affect of the increased draw on the aquifer, as well as for saltwater intrusion due to climate change and sea level rise.
 Conservative estimates, based on regular reports from the Town’s existing monitoring wells, show that the aquifer is healthy and able to supply the required water volume for the build out of the Town.

 Map of Water Zones 1, 2 and 3